 - Right click > Indent Reminder if they are already under the task you want to sub them to.
 This is not a very convenient way to add subtasks to your reminders.

 Creating Reminders From Other Apps

-You can create reminders from other apps: Apple Notes, Appstore, Apple Calendar, for example.
-You can’t create a reminder from Messages though.
+You can create reminders from other apps: Apple Notes, Appstore, Apple Calendar, and Messages for example.

-As you mark your complete tasks, they disappear from your list, which declutters it.
+As you mark your tasks as completed, they disappear from your list, which declutters it.
 You can choose to see the completed tasks though.
 The app shows them at the bottom of that list, slightly dimmed.
 Dimming completed tasks is not the best way to differentiate them from incomplete ones.
-This is why we prefer hiding the completed tasks altogether.
+This is why we prefer hiding completed tasks altogether.

 The working space and landing page are one thing in Apple Reminders.
-The left sidebar is for navigating the app and your reminders in each list appear on the right.
-You can search through your reminders and your results are group according to lists.
+The left sidebar is for navigating the app, and your reminders in each list appear on the right.
+You can search through your reminders and your results are grouped according to lists.
 Apple Reminders searches through your completed tasks as well.

 You have Smart lists for:

 Each displays the number of reminders it contains.
 All shows all the reminders in the app (both dated and undated).
 Flagged tasks are those that require your immediate attention.
 Scheduled shows only your dated reminders.
 Assigned to Me is for the tasks you or other people have assigned to you in your shared lists.
 You can hide these smart lists or rearrange them as you like.

 Below your smart lists, you have the groups and lists you have created in the app, labelled My Lists.
 A group is a collection of lists, and you can toggle it to show or hide lists.
 A list is a group of tasks/reminders.
 Lists either be in a group or exist independently.
 In Apple Reminders, you can have up to three levels of organisation:

 For each list, you can see when you’re collaborating with someone and the total number of tasks in it.
 You can rename it and Edit its colour and icon.
 You can also move your list to a different group.